 4. Contact a New Orleans Car Accident Attorney

-The laws does not require you to hire a lawyer to file an insurance claim.
+The laws do not require you to hire a lawyer to file an insurance claim.
 However, an experienced personal injury lawyer investigates the cause of the accident to identify the party or parties liable for your injuries and damages.
 Without evidence to prove that the other driver caused the crash, you cannot recover money for an accident claim.

 Also, your attorney understands how the insurance company works, including the tactics used by insurance companies to undervalue or deny valid injury claims.
 Your attorney protects you from bad faith insurance tactics and works to ensure fair treatment.
 An experienced car accident attorney can help arrange for expert witnesses, when necessary, to prove fault.
 Also, you may need expert witnesses to prove the extent of your injuries and the value of your injury claim.